top of page

 If you love fun, being outdoors and the beautiful river Thames for all its stunning scenery – then you’d be crazy not to!

-Check out the various Membership options on the Membership page below.
+Check out the various Membership options on the Membership page

 ROWING GUIDES & SAFETY VIDEO